 To new options traders, options vega can be confusing.
 In fact, all the different components to options trading can be.
 This is why paper trading options is so important.

 Let’s say you’ve gotten good at finding support and resistance.
 You believe the stock you’re looking at has found support so you buy a call.
 If you’ve given yourself enough time, the delta could influence the options price for a positive gain.

 If support is in fact strong, it stands to reason that the stock will move up from there.
 However, if vega wasn’t factored into that trade you could find yourself losing.

-However, if you spend time studying how the Greeks affect profits and then apply that in a paper trading account, you'll go a long way in protecting yourself and your brokerage account.
+If you spend time studying how the Greeks affect profits and then apply that in a paper trading account, you’ll go a long way in protecting yourself and your brokerage account.

 There are many different options trading strategies.
 They allow you to make money in any market.
 Even sideways markets.
 As a result, while other traders are sitting on their hands waiting for the market to choose a direction, you can be making money.

-Becoming a good options trader doesn't happen overnight.
+Becoming a good options trader doesn’t happen overnight.
 However, taking the time to learn and practice will allow you to make great return on investments without putting up a lot of capital.
-Have you taken a look at our trading service yet?
-We teach stock trading options live on our streams.

 Why Is Vega Highest at the Money?

 - Vega tells us an option’s sensitivity to implied volatility.
 Implied volatility is the premium (extrinsic value) paid for the option.
 Hence why options Vega is highest at the money.

 Options Vega is the measure of a price’s change when implied volatility changes and IV is so important when selling options.
 It’s important to understand how Vega can affect a trade when strategies can look the same based of delta.
 Understanding how the Greeks work can help to alleviate pain when it comes to trading options.